Aeroraven/Focalors/README.md

 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |  -- |
 | Difficulty | TU | EZ- | EZ | EZ+ | MD- | MD | MD+ | HD- | HD | HD+ | IN- | IN | IN+ |

+- `TU`:
-- `TU`: The problem is the best choice for learning programming.
+  - The problem is the best choice for learning programming.

+- `EZ`: One of following statements:
-- `EZ`: The problem only requires slight thinking.
+  - The problem only requires slight thinking and primary understanding of basic algorithms.
+  - The problem requires a solution with slightly longer codes.

+- `MD`:  One of following statements:
-- `MD`: The problem requires deeper logical thinking and moderate understanding of basic algorithms.
+  - The problem requires deeper logical thinking and moderate understanding of basic algorithms.
+  - The problem requires a solution with longer codes.

+- `HD`: One of following statements:
-- `HD`: The problems requires deeper independent and creative logical thinking or intuition (always without simple combination of algorithms).
+  - The problems requires deeper independent and creative logical thinking or intuition (always without simple combination of algorithms) and good understanding of basic algorithms.
+  - The problem requires deeper logical thinking and moderate understanding of advanced algorithms.
 - `IN`: I don't think I can solve these problems.